Valhalla Update|March 3, 2022

 - We hired two new team members:

-- Nancy Lue, who is a Senior Director leading our work in K-12, Data Literacy, and Medical Research & Talent.
+- Nancy Lue, who is a Senior Director leading our work in K-12, Data Science, and Medical Research & Talent.

 - Allie Parra, who is Valhalla’s Executive Assistant and Operations Manager.